dempe/blog/resources/posts/books-2023.md

 ## *The Brain Fog Fix*

-This was an audio book I listened to at 3x speed while riding my recumbent bike.
+This was an audiobook I listened to at 3x speed while riding my recumbent bike.
 I didn't have high expectations, so I wasn't disappointed.
-Lots of books like these are littered with studies blown out of proportion, cherry picking certain studies to make a case, or outright pseudoscience.
+Lots of books like these are littered with studies blown out of proportion, cherry-picking certain studies to make a case, or outright pseudoscience.

 I was listening for facts that I could verify later.
 In that regard, the book was worthwhile.
-Here are somethings that I learned (and verified):
+Here are some things that I learned (and verified):

 + Cortisol lowers dopamine effectiveness over the long term
 + Cortisol prohibits serotonin binding